 Can you tell what color the RGB combination (0,255,255) would refer to?
 This would be a combination of no red + bright green + bright blue, in other words CYAN.

-When you are working in the GIMP you can click any part of the image with the Eye Dropper tool to 'pick up' the color of that pixel and make it the new foreground color, as displayed in the toolbox (top left here) .
-Instead of using the eye dropper tool you can also simply Alt-click the image at any time.
+When you are working in the GIMP you can click any part of the image with the Eye Dropper tool to 'pick up' the color of that pixel and make it the new foreground color, as displayed in the toolbox (see image at left) .
+Instead of using the eye dropper tool, you can also simply Alt-click the image at any time.
 The foreground color is used by various tools, such as the airbrush, paintbrush, pencil, paint bucket etc. You can also change the foreground or background color by clicking their respective squares.
 Clicking the small black and white squares sets the foreground color to black and the background color to white.
 Clicking the double-headed arrow swaps the foreground and background colors.